Pink tax: Tampon tax

 Scotland made period products free for all in 2020 and established a legal duty on local authorities to ensure that free items such as tampons and sanitary pads are available to "anyone who needs them".
-The rest of the UK followed suit in 2021.

-The “Tampon Tax” refers to the sales tax imposed on menstrual hygiene products like mentioned previously.
+The rest of the UK abolished taxes on period products in 2021.
+The “tampon tax” refers to the sales tax imposed on menstrual hygiene products like mentioned previously.
 This additional tax further burdens women financially, which contributes to the wider issue of period poverty, where estimated one in four women and girls cannot afford menstrual products.
 Studies show that the pink tax or tampon tax on menstrual products can be as high as 13%.
 This disparity contributes to what is known as the tampon tax, where women are ending up having to pay thousands of dollars more over their lifetimes due to this discriminatory pricing practice.
 Efforts such as the “Tampon Tax Back” campaign seek to alleviate this burden by advocating for the elimination of the sales tax on all period products in various different states.
-However, despite progress in some areas, the Tampon tax remains a large barrier to menstrual health and financial equality for women.
+However, despite progress in some areas, the tampon tax remains a large barrier to menstrual health and financial equality for women.

-India has recently scrapped their tampon tax.
-Colombia also abolished their tax on feminine hygiene products in November 2018 to help further push for gender equality.
+In 2004, Kenya became the first nation to remove the tax on menstrual products.
+Additionally, since 2011, Kenya’s government has allocated around $3 million per year to distribute free sanitary products in low-income communities.
+Since 2004, several countries have taken similar initiatives to increase the accessibility of and lower the prices of menstrual products.
+India scrapped their tampon tax in July 2018 and Colombia abolished their tax on feminine hygiene products in November 2018 to help further push for gender equality.
 Germany's feminine products previously had a luxury tax, though at the start of 2020, they lowered the tax from 19% to the normal 7%.

 In November 2019, the largest sales tax protest took place against the 33 US states still implementing the tampon tax.
 In 2022 CVS dropped its taxes on women's hygiene products such as tampons and announced they will be covering the sales tax on these products in the U.S. states that allow them to do so.